 All IVF cycles begin with stimulating the ovaries so that they will produce multiple eggs.
-Medications are given daily as an injection in your abdomen, thigh or upper arm for ten to twelve days.
-We monitor you along the way with blood tests and ultrasounds to make sure your ovaries are responding correctly.
+Ovarian stimulation medications are given daily as an injection in your abdomen, thigh or upper arm for ten to twelve days.
+We monitor you along the way with blood tests and ultrasounds to make sure your ovaries are responding nicely.

-Egg retrieval is the next step in the IVF cycle and is a surgical procedure performed in an operating room.
+Egg retrieval is the next step in the IVF cycle and is a surgical procedure performed in our in-office surgical suite.
 An anesthesia professional will be present during the procedure and will give you an intravenous sedation to make you sleepy.

 Now it’s time for the magic to happen!
-This is the point where we bring the eggs and sperm together to create embryos by mixing them together in the lab dish.
-In cases of male factor infertility, we may use the ICSI technique (intracytoplasmic sperm injection) to fertilize the eggs.
-In this procedure, our embryologist will pick up a single sperm under the microscope that appears the most healthy, and inject it directly into the egg to fertilize it.
+This is the point where we bring the eggs and sperm together to create embryos in the IVF lab.
+In most cases, especially if male factor infertility is involved, we use the ICSI technique (intracytoplasmic sperm injection) to fertilize the eggs.
+In this procedure, our embryologist will pick up a single sperm under the microscope and inject it directly into the egg to fertilize it.

-During the embryo transfer, your embryo is placed through the cervix into the uterine cavity using a small catheter.
+After what we are sure seemed like an eternity for you, it’s finally transfer day where we choose one of your embryos to place in your uterus.
+During the embryo transfer, your embryo is placed through your cervix into the uterine cavity using a small catheter.
 This procedure usually requires no anesthesia, although a low dose of valium is occasionally given to help relax the uterus.